 To find out more about our home loan options and to apply to defer your home loan repayments, please visit our COVID-19: home loans page

 Why would you defer your home loan repayments?

-If the impact of COVID-19 means you have lost your job or your income has been reduced and you do not have the cash to make repayments and pay the rest of your expenses, then deferring your repayments may be an option for you.
+If the impact of COVID-19 means you’ve lost your job or your income has been reduced, then deferring your repayments may be an option for you.

 Before you consider deferring, you should understand the pros and cons.

 - Free up your cash flow with no repayments for the deferral period.

 - Interest continues to accrue during the deferral period and will be capitalised into your loan (increasing your loan balance).